Conditions of carriage

 8.11.8 We shall not be liable for general wear and tear or for damage to protruding or moving parts, such as wheels and handles where we consider the parts are not of suitable quality or nature to withstand baggage handling during carriage by air.

 8.11.9 In the case of Checked or Unchecked Baggage if there has been contributory negligence on your part we may be exonerated wholly or partly from our liability in accordance with applicable law.

 8.12 LIABILITY FOR DELAY, LOSS OR DAMAGE TO BAGGAGE DURING DOMESTIC CARRIAGE

-The Carriage of Goods Act 1979 (New Zealand) shall apply to our liability in relation to domestic carriage of Baggage, except as expressly modified by these Conditions.
+The Contract and Commercial Law Act 2017 (Part 5) (New Zealand) shall apply to our liability in relation to domestic carriage of Baggage, except as expressly modified by these Conditions.

 We undertake to use our best efforts to carry you and your Baggage with reasonable dispatch and to adhere to published schedules in effect on the date of travel.
 However, to do so, we may need to use a substitute aircraft, and/or the services of another Carrier or ground transportation operator ("Alternative Carrier").
 We may also be obliged to change the time of flights, often for reasons beyond our control, and consequently, times shown in timetables cannot be guaranteed and thus form no part of your contract of carriage with us.

 9.2 CANCELLATION AND RE-ROUTING